McIntireEvan/math-stories/_posts/2020-04-29-metric-spaces.md

 ---
 layout: post
 usemathjax: true
-title: WIP - Metric Spaces
+title: Metric Spaces - The Basics
 description: What are metric spaces, and why should I care?
 summary: Motivation and introduction for metric spaces, and a few fun examples.
 tags: [geometry]